Manual upgrade activities

 Verify the Configuration Wizard and VHT EyeQueue icons display on the server desktop.

-Verify the IIS Application Pools have the Identity specified in the solution.json file, and Virtual Directories include ConfigurationManagment and launchpad.
+Verify the IIS Application Pools have the Identity specified in the solution.json file, and Virtual Directories include ConfigurationManagment and Launchpad.